 Our FormaHoof Foal Toe Extensions are predominantly used in the treatment of club feet in foals and young horses and can be easily applied and trimmed to the length required for each individual animal under treatment.

 The extension in the toe acts as a lever during breakover and forces an extension of the coffin joint up to the point where the heels touch the ground.
 This increases the tension on the deep flexor tendon, which in turn should lead to the stretching of the corresponding muscle.
-The typical hoof conformation seen in these foals is caused by the downward rotation of the tip of the coffin bone by the Deep Digital Flexor Tendon.
+The typical foal hoof conformation seen is caused by the downward rotation of the tip of the coffin bone by the Deep Digital Flexor Tendon.